YichengShen/style-transfer-pytorch-implementations/README.md

   └── style_transfer_version2.ipynb
   ```
 - Follow instructions in [the Version 2 notebook](./style_transfer_version2.ipynb).
 Make sure you place images in appropriate folders and properly change the config in the notebook.

+## Note

+- The [pretrained weights folder](./trained_transformations) contains trained weights of several styles that you can directly use to stylize images.